oprogramador/plezuro_js/doc/rst/source/tutorial/objective/modules/index.rst

 from which our module inherits the methods.
 There are also some other fields that you can pass.

-You can create an object of a module using method 'new'.
+You can create an object of a module using the 'new' method.

 .. literalinclude:: ../../../../../../src/plezuro/doc/modules.plez